 my 1sat playthrough and boy was sierra deserving of going bankrupt i cant count the times ive died on this game for stupid reasons, this game deserves a hint system and a goal to direct you.

-I absolutely loved AGDI's KQII -- it had everything I want in an adventure game (starting with availability of a Mac version :D).
+I absolutely loved AGDI's KQII -- it had everything I want in an adventure game (starting with availability of a Mac version ).
 I'm hoping to start KQIII Redux tonite but it might have to wait for the weekend.

 my 1sat playthrough and boy was sierra deserving of going bankrupt i cant count the times ive died on this game for stupid reasons, this game deserves a hint system and a goal to direct you.